Metriplectic Conditional Flow Matching for Dissipative Dynamics: Methodology

 \section{Methodology}

 We propose \emph{metriplectic conditional flow matching}, a learning framework for dissipative dynamics that embeds the fundamental split between conservative and dissipative effects directly into the vector field.
 Let $x\in\mathbb{R}^d$ denote the state and $t\in[0,1]$ a normalized time variable.
-We model trajectories as solutions of the probability–flow ODE
+We model trajectories as solutions of the probability-flow ODE

 We target finite-dimensional dissipative systems whose dynamics admit a metriplectic decomposition.
 The state $x \in \mathbb{R}^d$ may, in mechanical examples, split as $x=(q, p)$; explicit time-dependence enters via Fourier features $\phi(t)$.
 We assume $H_\theta, \Phi_\theta \in C^2$, a skew operator $J(x, t)^{\top}=-J(x, t)$, and a positive semidefinite metric $G_\theta(x, t) \succeq 0$.
 We enforce the standard degeneracy conditions